Turning Point Brands (NYSE:TPB) Updates FY 2021 Earnings Guidance

-Turning Point Brands (NYSE:TPB) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of – for the period.
+Turning Point Brands (NYSE:TPB) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $422 million-$440 million, compared to the consensus revenue estimate of $423.48 million.

+A number of brokerages have recently issued reports on TPB.
+Cowen boosted their price objective on Turning Point Brands from $45.00 to $65.00 and gave the company an outperform rating in a research note on Thursday, February 11th.
+Zacks Investment Research lowered Turning Point Brands from a hold rating to a strong sell rating in a research report on Saturday.
+Finally, B. Riley raised their price target on Turning Point Brands from $59.00 to $63.00 and gave the company a buy rating in a report on Thursday, February 11th.
+One research analyst has rated the stock with a sell rating and five have given a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus target price of $55.40.

 Turning Point Brands Company Profile